VoronovaOlga/first-user-journey/README.md

 ### Project Overview

-For this project, I’ll be working in Snowflake and will be analyzing data from GlowRex, a skincare company.
+For this project, I’ll be working in Snowflake and will be analyzing data for a skincare company.
 The company offers a service designed to enhance users' skincare routines with expert guidance.

 #### Upon registering for a GlowRex membership, individuals embark on a personalized skincare journey, which consists of the following steps: